kehsamme/CS3200-MunchApp/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

-## We have several routes include in out repo
+## We have several routes included in out repo that relate to members and restaurant owners

 Owners
 - Edit menu and menu prices